 If you’ve confirmed your household power supply is consistent, then we can assume the problem lies somewhere within your TV itself.

 4. Switch Off Anynet+

-If your Samsung TV turns on then shuts off, there could be an HDMI issue.
+If your Samsung TV turns on and then shuts off after a few minutes, or after a variable time, there could be an HDMI issue.

-This is because a flaw with the HDMI-CEC settings can stop your TV coming on properly if you have other devices, particularly games consoles, plugged into your TV via HDMI ARC/eARC.
+This is because a flaw with the HDMI-CEC settings can stop your TV from coming on properly if you have other devices, particularly game consoles, plugged into your TV via HDMI ARC/eARC.

 HDMI-CEC allows two-way communication between your TV and console and set-top box, allowing your console or box to switch your TV on and off automatically.

 The problem is that if you do not switch inputs on your TV away from your console’s input before switching off your TV, then your TV will not “listen” to your remote, and it can switch itself on and off without your input.

 Unplugging all cables will temporarily solve this, so if your TV is working as normal with no HDMI cables attached, then try switching off HDMI-CEC before re-instating the cables.

 To switch off HDMI-CEC on a Samsung TV: